Ken Winters, Ph.D.

 A good test has a clearly defined purpose.
 To define the purpose, the test developer and the test user must be familiar with these questions: what is the test supposed to measure; what is the domain or the content it is measuring; who will take the test; who is the test intended for; and how will the test score be used.
 Is the test designed to compare the performance of test takers to each other or are they designed to diagnose.
 Different types of items and scores are used for these different types of comparisons.

 The third property has to do with making sure there is a standard administration procedure or procedures.
-It is critical that all test takers receive the same instructions and materials and that roughly same a lot of time is allowed to complete the test.
+It is critical that all test takers receive the same instructions and materials and that roughly the same amount of time is allowed to complete the test.

 The fourth property pertains to having a standard scoring procedure.
 This procedure must be applied the same way to all individuals who take the test.
 Objective tests, such as multiple-choice tests, are relatively easy to score in a standardized and consistent way.
 It is more difficult to ensure consistency in the scoring of structured or semi-structured interviews, which we will talk about later.